arizonaCameraLab/ASDP_Render_Module/README.md

     - Capture or simulate the frames for the cameras and save them, using the same approach described above for the target calibration but reading from poses.csv rather than target_N_poses.csv and saving the images into a directory called **camera_images** rather than target_lateral_N_images.
+    - Run the **Camera_Calibration_Estimate_Distortion_Extrinsics** program and give it the camera, target and gimbal configuration files, the poses file, the root directory where the simulation or measurement data was stored (camera_images directory), the threshold in pixel counts above which the target brightness will be found, and an output file name.
+This will produce a JSON configuraion file with the estimated extrinsics and distortion parameters updated based on the image data.

 @todo